Streamlining Processes with Automation and Network Discovery for a Global Financial Market

 WWT designed a solution framework in our Advanced Technology Center (ATC) that leveraged the client's own equipment to help push the strategy forward:

-- We started with a small zero-trust provisioning proof of concept (POC) that helped establish visibility around the firm's applications, systems and infrastructure.
+- We started with a small zero-touch provisioning proof of concept (POC) that helped establish visibility around the firm's applications, systems and infrastructure.

 - We developed an automated data-driven solution that could accurately identify the status of compute, network and storage devices, and classify them correctly, which aids the lifecycle management of these devices.